FuturICT2/TokenCreatorApp/README.md

 If you would like to create your own server, please follow the documentationon [the fin4-core github page](https://github.com/FuturICT2/fin4-core).

+The user can use any running server by pointing the [host in settings](#settings-view) to the desired IP or URL.

 # How to use the app

 ## Modals